michaelkolesidis/phaser3-vite-typescript-templates-and-tutorials/README.md

 It is highly recommended to use [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm) to install Node.js and npm.

-If Yarn is not install, you can install it globally with:
+If Yarn is not installed, you can install it globally with:

 ```
 npm install -g yarn